microsoft/Windows-driver-samples/templates/README.md

 ```

-So 17 templates above.
-Only 16 was instantiated, as I could not find " Package\PrinterDriverPackage"
+So 16 templates above and a 17th one that is included with WDK.vsix, but  I could not find.

 ## Do they build?

 I tested using:
-* Using EWDK_ge_release_26052_240202-1419
-* Using NuGet 10.0.26052.1000-preview.ge-release
+* Using both EWDK and WDK NuGet (specifically EWDK ge_release_26052_240202-1419 and NuGet 10.0.26052.1000-preview.ge-release ).
-* Targeting Configurations 'Debug' and 'Release'
+* Targeting both Configurations 'Debug' and 'Release'
-* Targeting Platform 'x64' and 'arm64'
+* Targeting both Platform 'x64' and 'arm64'
+* 8 permutations in total.

+Great news: I got identical results for all permutations.

 How:
 ```